jessetane/uri-router/readme.md

 # uri-router
 A small framework for building URI driven DOM applications.

+* This project is under active development and as such there are no releases tagged.
+Use at your own risk.

 ## Why
-Loose ideas for a better pushState router:
+Exploring ideas for a better pushState router:

 * push the history for _all_ URI changes unless explicitly told otherwise
 * capture and prevent default link-click and form-submit behaviors